-- At least one Research Methods course
+- At least one Methods course

 Through this broad-based qualitative methods course, it gives you the chance to learn different approaches to analyzing unstructured data.
 These approaches can include textual analysis, content analysis, and rhetorical analysis.
 Additionally, data collection can include observation, interview, and focus groups.
 You will practice these methods for collecting data, analyzing and forming conclusions multiple times throughout the semester.